Why working for a distributed company can increase your opportunities for professional advancement – especially for women.

 We asked Laurel, the COO of Yonder, to share her thoughts on remote work and female professionals.

-remote work is on the rise throughout the world.
+Not surprisingly, remote work is on the rise throughout the world.
 Choosing where you roll up your sleeves for the day includes a lot of perks, like arriving to the “office” in your jammies, clocking in as early or as late as you want, or logging in from a cafe.
 Yes, it can be just as relaxing and indulgent as you imagine it to be.
 But, it’s not just valuable for your ability to get your beauty rest.
 It can be equally as valuable for you to give your career the professional boost that you’ve been working so hard for.

 Distributed companies are often based on a ROWE management strategy.
 This means leadership doesn’t care when or where you do your work, they care about your results.
 This doesn’t mean your boss will be insensitive (actually, most virtual companies have even better culture and relationships than co-located teams!).
 It does mean the barriers that have been supporting the glass ceiling are being hammered down.
 This is because the factors that contribute to discrimination are removed from your work environment.